tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 CPU actually supports that natively.
 We have to encode it as x86\_64 `dppd` instructions or something.
 Maybe e-graphs would be fun here to optimally schedule them.

+For my version of the code in this post, check out the [mb-vectorize branch](https://github.com/tekknolagi/micrograd/tree/mb-vectorize) of my fork of micrograd.